Beetleee/PyBer_Analysis/README.md

 Several key findings include:
 - Urban cities:
-    -highest demand for rides
-    -more drivers than suburban (more than four times)
+    -highest demand for rides (based on rides), and more drivers than suburban (more than four times) and rural
 - Suburban cities:
     -more drivers than rural (more than 6 times), with >4x the revenue.
 - Rural cities: